rico345100/react-multimedia-capture/readme.md

 ### Function onStart(MediaStream stream)
 Handler that fires on user started recording.

-### Function onStop
+### Function onStop(Bool stopStream)
 Handler that fires on user stopped recording.
+This method will stop MediaStream, but if you want to stay alive, set stopStream to false.

 ### Function onPause
 Handler that fires on user paused recording.